sigven/plsd/README.md

-# Prospective Lynch Syndrome Database
+# Prospective Lynch Syndrome Database (PLSD)

-An interactive web application for calculation of cancer risk for Lynch syndrome carriers
+* an interactive web application for assessment of individualized cancer risk in Lynch syndrome carriers
+* application has been developed in [Shiny - a web application framework for R](https://shiny.rstudio.com)

-Site can be accessed here: http://lscarisk.org
+Website can be accessed here: http://lscarisk.org